-- Spread the learning of ICTs at all educational levels: primary, secondary, vocational training and university. - > Identify the required ICT literacy levels for various educational levels - Develop training schemes for teaching ICTs to teachers - Encourage the use of already established ICT training material to avoid the local redevelopment of the same. - > Encourage and support ICT training institutes through promotion, incentives and exemptions. - > Encourage the involvement of the ICT sector in formal ICT education. - > Encourage continued ICT education and professional development. - Encourage the introduction of certification and the accreditation of institutes that provide certification training - > Improve informal ICT skills for citizens through media such as radio and TV. - Raise awareness of the importance of informal ICT education through eLearning, the web and computer based training (CBT). - Expose children to ICTs from an early age
+- Spread the learning of ICTs at all educational levels: primary, secondary, vocational training and university. - Identify the required ICT literacy levels for various educational levels - Incorporate ICT training as part of the pre-service and in-service training of all teachers to support their ability to effectively use ICTs in their teaching practice - Encourage the use of already established ICT training material to avoid the local redevelopment of the same. - > Encourage and support ICT training institutes through promotion, incentives and exemptions. - > Encourage the involvement of the ICT sector in formal ICT education. - > Encourage continued ICT education and professional development. - Encourage the introduction of certification and the accreditation of institutes that provide certification training - > Improve informal ICT skills for citizens through media such as radio and TV. - Raise awareness of the importance of informal ICT education through eLearning, the web and computer based training (CBT) - Provide age-appropriate exposure to ICTs and related content to ensure safe online experiences. - Provide necessary media and information literacy skills, competencies and attitudes that support digital skills, digital hygiene, critical thinking, inter-cultural competencies; content evaluation and awareness of the visible and unknown consequences of actions by users for themselves and on the rights of others.